Anxiety Disorders Treatment

 Intense, irrational fear of specific objects or situations (heights, flying, animals, blood, etc.).
 The fear is disproportionate to the actual danger and leads to avoidance behaviors.

-• Excessive fear of specific object or situation
+• Excessive fear of a specific object or situation

 • Immediate anxiety response when exposed